keycloak/keycloak-containers/server/README.md

 This will clone the repository then build Keycloak from source.
 If you don't include GIT_BRANCH it will use the `master` branch.

+You can also use another solution of repository like Gitlab using GIT_HOST option.

+    docker build --build-arg GIT_HOST=https://oauth2:[token]@gitlab.test.fr/gitlab GIT_REPO=keycloak/keycloak --build-arg GIT_BRANCH=master .

+A token must been create on your gitlab account to avoid the user/pass authentication.

 #### Download Keycloak from an alternative location

 It is possible to download the Keycloak distribution from an alternative location.
 This can for example be useful if you want to build a Docker image from Keycloak built locally.
 For example: